This Week in Princeton History for October 18-24

-When and why did the College of New Jersey change its name to Princeton University?
+When Did the College of New Jersey Change to Princeton University?